 8. What are some common H4CBD effects?

 Based on what little we know so far, it appears that H4CBD has roughly the same effects as CBD.
-Some evidence suggests, though, that this synthetic derivative of CBD may be more effective at certain neuroreceptors.
+Some evidence suggests that this synthetic derivative of CBD may be more effective at certain neuroreceptors.
 These neuroreceptors are not, however, commonly associated with the effects of CBD.
 Due to a continuing lack of research, not enough is known about H4CBD to say anything definitive regarding its effects.

 9. What is H4CBD distillate?

-H4CBD distillate consists of H4CBD combined with a “denatured” hemp distillate from which other cannabinoids have been removed.
+H4CBD distillate consists of H4CBD combined with a “denatured” hemp distillate, from which other cannabinoids have been removed.
 Rare cannabinoids like H4CBD are often offered in distillate form since it is easy to combine a distillate base with practically any isolated cannabinoid.

 10. What is the difference between CBD and H4CBD?